 Pulse trawling is a technologically advanced – and highly controversial – method of commercial fishing which has only been used on an experimental basis up until now, but appears to making a major breakthrough into mainstream commercial fishing.

 Pulse trawling is an adaptation of beam trawling, a method of commercial fishing which has been used for over one hundred years.
 Beam trawling is used to catch demersal species (those that live and feed on or near the seabed).
 The mouth of the net is held open by a solid metal bar and up to twenty ‘tickler chains’ trash the seabed in front of the net to stir up fish (especially flatfish which bury themselves under the sand and silt of the seabed) which then allows them to be scooped into the net.
 Pulse trawling replaces the tickler chains with a series of electrical drag wires mounted into the net.
-These wires send an electrical pulse around the net which shocks and stuns fish out of the ground and moves them into the net (1) .
+These wires create an electrical field around the net which shocks and stuns fish out of the ground and moves them into the net (1) .

 The pulse trawling system was invented by in the Netherlands by Piet Jan Verburg in 1992.
 The Dutch have remained the biggest proponents of pulse trawling and have advanced the use of this technology claiming that pulse gear has less contact with the seabed meaning that there is more of the target species caught, less bycatch, less damage to the seabed and fish that are caught have less damage done to them and therefore reach a higher price at market.
 Furthermore, and the point that is of most interest to commercial fishermen, since pulse trawls do not have heavy tickler chains they are much lighter than beam trawl nets, meaning that fishing with pulse gear uses up to 40% less fuel than traditional beam trawling (1), (2) .
 Although it costs on around £300,000 to convert a beam trawler to a pulse trawler and retrain the crew to use the new equipment, the savings that can be made mean that this investment can soon repay itself.